The Best Ways to Save Big Time on RV Camping Costs

 If you go to the Black Hills, for example, you will pay an average of $40 per night in season.
 However, at some parks, for a one month stay you will spend only $400.
 This is a savings of $26.67 per night!

-- If you only want to stay for a week, most places will still give you your seventh night for free.
+Even if you only want to stay for a week, most places will still give you your seventh night for free.

 Much depends on who you are talking to and how much they are hurting for business, but a polite request usually results in a less expensive campsite.

-Join a Good Discount Camping Club
+3. Joining a Good Discount Camping Club

 Those who join the right camping club can easily reduce their fees by half.
 However, not all are equal.